 Most health conditions or diseases are lifestyle related today.
 To keep a good check on good health - it has become of utmost importance that we keep a close eye out for signs and symptoms.
-Read on to find out how you can easily take care of your overall health by monitoring sufficient blood pressure in your body.
+Read on to find out how you can easily take care of your overall health by monitoring blood pressure in your body.

 What is Blood Pressure?

 Blood pressure (BP) is a normal part of your body.
 BP is the way your blood flows and exerts some force.
 This force takes place in your heart and veins.